shinasnp/product-importer/README.md

-# product-importer
+# Product Importer System

-# Objective
+# Objective:

-Acme Inc needs to be able to import products from a CSV file and into their SQL database.
-Given there are half a million products to be imported into the database, ACME Inc wants you to develop robust and scale APIs for the same Specification
+A comprehensive product importing system is needed to seamlessly import products from a CSV file into an SQL database.
+With a substantial volume of half a million products, the challenge is to develop robust and scalable APIs to handle this data migration efficiently.

-## STORY 1:
+## System Requirements:

+    1. CSV File Import:
-As an API user, I should be able to upload a large CSV file of 500K products (see here).
-If there are existing duplicates, it should overwrite the data.
-Deduplication can be done using the SKU of the product.
-SKU is case insensitive.
+        Implement an API endpoint that allows users to upload a large CSV file containing 500K products.
-Though not in the CSV file, some products should be active and others should be inactive.
-The SKU is expected to be unique.
-Develop API endpoint(s) for the same.
-Note that the API should consider scalability and be well optimized in terms of resource consumption as well.

-### STORY 1A:
+        Ensure that the system can handle duplicates by overwriting existing data, with deduplication based on the SKU of the product (SKU is case insensitive).
+        Assign activity status (active or inactive) to products, even if this information is not explicitly present in the CSV file.
+        Design the API with a focus on scalability and resource optimization.

+    2. Upload Progress Tracking:
-There should be an endpoint to track the progress of the file upload.
-The most commonly used implementation is SSE but feel free to explore other options as well.
+        Create an endpoint to track the progress of the file upload.

-### STORY 2:
+        Consider various options for implementation, such as Server-Sent Events (SSE) or other alternatives.

+    3. CRUD Operations for Products:
-As an API user, I should be able to perform all the CRUD operations for the products.
-This is preferably on a URL like /products.
+        Enable API users to perform all CRUD (Create, Read, Update, Delete) operations for products.
+        Design the API to be accessible through a URL like /products.
-The GET endpoint should also support filtering the products by SKU, name, active and description.
-The endpoint should also support pagination.
+        Implement a GET endpoint that supports filtering products by SKU, name, activity status, and description.

-### STORY 3:
+        Provide support for pagination to enhance user experience.

+    4. Bulk Deletion of Products:
-As an API user, it should be possible to delete ALL existing products
+        Implement functionality that allows users to delete ALL existing products through the API.

-### STORY 4:
+    5. Webhook Configuration:
-As an API user, it should be able to configure multiple webhooks which should be triggered when product is created and updated using the endpoints developed in Story 2
+        Enable API users to configure multiple webhooks that trigger when a product is created or updated using the endpoints developed in Requirement 3.
-Note: Design should be scalable and should not impact application performance.
+        Emphasize a scalable design that does not negatively impact application performance.